 The sobering reality came for me when I realized that this life isn’t about me.
 Never will be.
-Once you come to that reality you won’t be disappointed so easily ever day.
-Lets face it, the reason we can get so frustrated is if our expectations aren’t met.
-The world advertises: Grow up, have kids, gather al the money you can, get “comfy” then retire to coast your way to death.
+Once you come to that reality you won’t be disappointed so easily every day.
+Let’s face it, the reason we can get so frustrated is if our expectations aren’t met.
+The world advertises: Grow up, have kids, gather all the money you can, get “comfy” then retire to coast your way to death.
 The brutal reality came when I realized that doesn’t exist.
 Now what??

-Here’s an example: I usually will arrive at a situation, event, birthday party for one of the kids friends etc. and think, “What am I going to get out of this?”
-It’s mental prison for me to live, work, and operate this way.
+Here’s an example: I usually will arrive at a situation, event, birthday party for one of the kid’s friends, etc. and think, “What am I going to get out of this?”
+It’s a mental prison for me to live, work, and operate this way.
 Why?
-Because I am self absorbed in this thinking.
+Because I am self-absorbed in this thinking.
 There’s no capacity or room for anyone else because I’m running damage control on myself.
-It becomes a false idol because riding that roller coaster of thinking is a full time gig.
+It becomes a false idol because riding that roller coaster of thinking is a full-time gig.

 It can grow into a really bad condition to the point that all one thinks is about themselves.
 I’ve been there.
-It comes in and out of my life in seasons, hours and moments.
-Basically we are all big kids “I want what I want “.
+It comes in and out of my life in seasons, hours, and moments.
+Basically we are all big kids: “I want what I want “.
 It’s so easy.
-Being a Type A driven person it built down to “control”.
-Letting go, trusting and putting myself aside for others takes work.
+Being a Type A driven person, it breaks down to “control.”
+Letting go, trusting, and putting myself aside for others takes work.
 Every day.
 Why?
 Because it’s not in our human nature.
 It’s learned.
 It’s a discipline.